Save After-Tax Dollars With Roth 401k

 Maximums: Roth 401k has higher annual savings limits, allowing you to maximize your after-tax savings.

 Income limits: To be eligible for Roth IRA contributions, your income must be below IRS limits.
-But those income levels do not disqualify you from making Roth 401k contributions.
+But those income levels do not disqualify you from making Roth 401k contributions or in-plan conversions.

-Easy access: You can generally pull your contributions back out of a Roth IRA at any time without taxes and penalties (but check with your CPA before doing so to verify if that applies in your situation).
-However, Roth 401k distributions might require you to take some of the earnings, resulting in potential income taxes and penalties if you withdraw funds early.
+Easy access?
+You can generally pull your contributions back out of a Roth IRA at any time without taxes and penalties (but check with your CPA before doing so).
+However, Roth 401k distributions might require you to take some of the earnings pro rata, resulting in potential income taxes and penalties if you withdraw funds early.